JVital2013/vitality-goes/README.md

 The `http_server` part is optional and is only needed to provide decoder/demodulator statistics to Vitality GOES.
 For more information, see [the config documentation](/docs/config.md#general).

 ### Vitality GOES Dependencies
-Vitality GOES itself is a set of PHP, HTML, JavaScript, and CSS files.
-As such, it needs to be hosted on a web server stack.
+Vitality GOES needs to be hosted on a web server stack.
+Recommended software versions:

+ - **Web Server:** Apache2
+ - **PHP Version:** PHP 8.0+ (PHP 7.4 is supported)

 For this readme, I'm going to assume you're not running another web server on the same machine.

 ---